maximilianschmid/modelizer/README.md

+# Modelizer fork

+This is a fork of the epic ORM-Mapper modelizer.

+This fork contains npm modules compatible to be used with NodeJS 4 LTS.

 # Modelizer

 **The epic ORM-Mapper you want to use for every serious Web-Application.
 You can access the API directly from your Browser-Code.**